-Harrison School of Pharmacy student-pharmacists and graduate students have access to counseling and psychological services when they feel they need assistance.
+Harrison College of Pharmacy student-pharmacists and graduate students have access to counseling and psychological services when they feel they need assistance.

-On the Auburn campus, Margaret Caruso can be found in Cary Hall in the Auburn University Psychological Services Center.
+On the Auburn campus, TJ Preston can be found in Cary Hall in the Auburn University Psychological Services Center.
 Students in Mobile have access to University of South Alabama’s Counseling and Testing Services.
 To schedule an appointment, call 251-460-7051 or visit www.southalabama.edu/departments/counseling/.
 For other resources in Mobile visit www.southalabama.edu/departments/counseling/mhemergencies.html.

-Caruso is a doctoral candidate in the Auburn Clinical Psychology program.
-If students have a spouse or significant other, both are welcome to attend a session together.
+Preston is a doctoral candidate in the Auburn Clinical Psychology program.

-To schedule an appointment, please email her at firstname.lastname@example.org.
+To schedule an appointment, please send a mesage to firstname.lastname@example.org.

 Doctoral Candidate, Auburn Department of Psychology

 Graduate Clinician, AUPSC and HCOP